itchio/itch.io/docs/advanced/two-factor-authentication.md

 ## What is TOTP?

-TOTP (Time-based One-Time Password algorithm) is a [standard algorithm][rfc6238] that computes a one-time password from a share key and the current time.
+TOTP (Time-based One-Time Password algorithm) is a [standard algorithm][rfc6238] that computes a one-time password from a shared key and the current time.

 It is one of the less constraining and most robust forms of two-factor authentication, and is currently used by [companies][] such as GitHub, Amazon, and Facebook.